Kansas City’s Best Home Inspectors | The MaxInspect Home Inspection Process

 - IN FACT, try not to touch anything

-- Oh, they DON’T have to walk on the roof
+- Most DON’T have to walk on the roof

 - Or REMOVE the electrical panel cover 🙈

-- DO NOT use the word ”mold’ even if you see mold
+- They’re scared to use the word ”mold’

-- Do NOT tell people what caused the problems you found
+- They also WON’T tell you what caused the problems they find

 I call these techniques…